 Currently, duty-free customs clearance applies to items for personal use obtained abroad and brought in by Chinese nationals with a total value of no more than RMB 5,000 and items for personal use brought in by foreign nationals with a total value of no more than RMB2,000.
 Before 5 August 2020, cigarettes, alcohol, and the aforementioned 20 categories of commodities are excluded from the exemption.
 With the new announcement in place, the 20 categories of commodities can benefit from the duty-free policy.

 China’s State Administration of Taxation clarified issues related to the creation of permanent establishment as well as the residence status of companies and individuals during COVID-19 crisis

-Due to the COVID-19 outbreak, many countries have imposed restrictions on entry and exit, resulting many key employees of many companies stranded and forced to work in other countries, which has raised a number of cross-border tax issues.
+Due to the COVID-19 outbreak, many countries have imposed restrictions on entry and exit, resulting in many key employees of many companies being stranded and forced to work in other countries, which has raised a number of cross-border tax issues.
 On 14 August 2020, China’s State Administration of Taxation published responses to frequently asked questions related to the creation of permanent establishment and the residence status of a company (place of effective management) as well as issues related to a change to the residence status of individuals, based on the Agreement Between the Government of the People’s Republic of China and the Government of the Republic of Singapore on Avoidance of Double Taxation and Prevention of Fiscal Evasion with respect to Taxes on Income and the Interpretations on the Articles in the Protocol [Guo Shui Fa (2010) No. 75]

 - Home Office: The exceptional and temporary change of the location where employees exercise their employment because of the COVID-19 crisis, such as working from home, should not create new PEs for the employer.